romi2410/Data-Structures-Algorithms/Assignment 1/README.md

-Selection sort on singly linked list.
+Selection sort on singly linked list by unlinking the actual nodes and relinking them so that the final list is sorted.